{{ summary.heading }}

 Does the public ID need to stay secret?

-No. The public ID is meant for lookup, audit references, and support workflows.
-It should not authorize a request by itself, and it is not counted in Secret entropy.
+No. The public ID is useful for lookup, audit notes, and support workflows.
+It should not authorize a request, and it is not counted in Secret entropy.

 Which secret byte setting should I use?

 32 bytes is the default and produces 256 bits of secret entropy.
-Use 16 bytes only when a destination field has a hard length limit, and keep the receiving service scoped, hashed, rate-limited, and easy to rotate.
+Use 16 bytes only when a destination field has a hard length limit, then compensate with tight scope, rate limits, monitoring, and clear rotation steps.

-Base64URL, hexadecimal, and Crockford Base32 display the same random bytes with different alphabets.
+Base64URL, hexadecimal, and Crockford Base32 print the same random bytes with different alphabets.
 The Secret length may change, but Secret entropy stays tied to Secret bytes.

-Store the public metadata you need for lookup and audit, plus the SHA-256 storage hash or your platform's chosen verifier record.
-Do not store the full presented key in ordinary application tables.
+Store the public metadata needed for lookup and audit, plus the SHA-256 storage hash or the verifier format required by your platform.
+Do not keep the full presented key in ordinary application tables.

 Why is generation blocked?

-The usual causes are a browser without Web Crypto random generation, a custom environment that becomes empty after punctuation is stripped, or a prefixed key shape with neither prefix nor environment.
-Fix the status message before treating any output as issued.
+The usual causes are a browser without cryptographic random generation, a custom environment that becomes empty after punctuation is stripped, or a prefixed shape with neither prefix nor environment.
+Fix the status message before issuing keys.

 Glossary: